libp2p/specs/multistream-2.0/spec.md

 matching (i.e., matching on the first N (usually 16-32) bits of the stream/message).

-* [ ] Q: Technically, the first multicodec is redundant.
-However, it acts as a magic byte that allows us to figure out what's going on.
-Should we keep it?
-We could just start all streams with a single multicodec representing the protocol
-* [ ] Q: Should we somehow distinguish between initiator and receiver?
-Should we distinguish between bidirectional and unidirectional?
-We could even bit pack these options into a single byte and use this instead of the leading multicodec...

 ### Multistream Dynamic

 The `multistream/dynamic` protocol is like the `multistream/use` protocol